 A symptom is an internal, subjective experience that cannot be identified by anyone else.

 Psychopathy is a developmental disorder.
-Therefore, parents, caregivers, and other family members should know the early signs of psychopathy and become familiar with the behaviors and traits that may appear in children at different ages.
+Therefore, parents, caregivers, and other family members should know the early symptoms and signs of psychopathy and become familiar with the behaviors and traits that may appear in children at different ages.
 A symptom is a subjective experience that cannot be identified by anyone else.
 (This is in contrast to a sign, which is an objective, observable phenomenon that can be identified by another person.)

 THE CORE FEATURES OF PSYCHOPATHY ARE: